sbryngelson/academic-website-template/README.md

 # Dr. Spencer Bryngelson's academic website

 This is my statically-generated Jekyll/Liquid/Bootstrap-based website.
-Based upon the [Allan lab](https://www.allanlab.org/) site with some significant modifications, it provides a unique set of the features that I desired in an academic webpages.
+I started with the [Allan lab](https://www.allanlab.org/) webpage and made suitable modifications for a personal academic webpage.
-I could not find this collection of features publically available elsewhere.
+I worked in a unique set of the features that I desired and could not find in publicly available templates elsewhere.
 Some examples are:

 * Automatically-generated buttons for DOI/PDF/ARXIV/BIB/Abstract information
-* Automatically-generated bibliography files for arXiv and DOI-equipped publications via `arXiv2bib` and `doi2bib` (required scripts included in `scripts/` and called via `readyaml.py`)
+* Automatically-generated bibliography files for arXiv and DOI-equipped publications via `arXiv2bib` and `doi2bib` (required scripts included in `scripts/` and called via `makebib.py`)
 * Bibliography information and abstracts open in drown down wells via buttons
 * Visual abstracts
 * Fontawesome icons (email, CV, Google scholar, ResearchGate, GitHub, etc.)
 * Dark color scheme
 * Consistent and attractive `About me` page

-## Setup
+I encourage the use of this webpage as a template for your own academic website.

-This document describes how to use this webpage as a template for your own academic website.
+The remainder of this document describes how to do this.
 Broadly speaking, there are three steps:

 * [Fork](#fork-and-build)